-Higher and Degree Apprenticeships are an exciting, contemporary approach to work-based learning.
-They offer the learner the opportunity to obtain a foundation, bachelors or master’s degree through a blend of work and study.
-An apprentice will spend 80% of their time at work, with the remaining 20% allocated for study.
-This method allows students to continue to develop within their sector whilst also obtaining transferrable higher-level knowledge and skills.
+Higher and degree apprenticeships are an exciting, contemporary approach to work-based learning.
+They offer the learner the opportunity to obtain a foundation, bachelors or Masters degree through a blend of work and study.
+An apprentice will spend approximately 80% of their time at work, with a minimum 20% allocated for ‘off the job’ learning.
+This method allows apprentices to develop within their roles whilst also obtaining transferrable higher-level knowledge and skills.

 Studying a degree apprenticeship can be a daunting thought and there are many misconceptions which surround them.
 Our higher and degree apprenticeships offer unrivalled career development, allowing learners to benefit in both their workplace and a university setting.
-The contact with the University of Sunderland allows students to access world-leading academics, research, facilities and more and transfer skills and knowledge back to their company.
-Students can also benefit from the University’s support network which provides holistic and effective assistance throughout the apprenticeship and beyond.
-Throughout the qualification, students will be working full-time for an employer which values staff development.
+The contact with the University of Sunderland allows apprentices to access world-leading academics, research, facilities and more and transfer skills and knowledge back to their company.